Cornell's National Academic Award

 Any first-year, full-time, residential student living in the United States from outside of Iowa.

 That’s it.
-Admission to Cornell College immediately qualifies first-year students for a minimum $31,000 National Academic Scholarship for fall 2024 that is renewable for up to 4 years if you maintain satisfactory academic progress.
-It is possible for high-achieving scholars and students engaging in the fine arts, esports or mock trial to qualify for more than $31,000 in scholarships.
+Admission to Cornell College immediately qualifies first-year students for a minimum $33,000 National Academic Award for fall 2025 that is renewable for up to 4 years if you maintain satisfactory academic progress.
+It is possible for high-achieving scholars and students engaging in the fine arts, esports or mock trial to qualify for more than $33,000 in scholarships.

 Full-time status means that you attend at least three blocks (of four offered) every semester.
 Residential means that you will be required to live and dine on campus.
 First-year students are those who are attending College for the first time since graduating high school.